PKU-Alignment/omnisafe/benchmarks/model-based/README.md

 ## OmniSafe Benchmark

-Serving as a reliable SafeRL baseline, OmniSafe offers performance insights for SafeRL algorithms within the Safety-Gymnasium environment.
-The results of OmniSafe are presented in <a href="#performance_model_based">Table 1</a> and <a href="#curve_model_based">Figure 1</a>.
+To demonstrate the high reliability of the algorithms implemented, OmniSafe offers performance insights within the Safety-Gymnasium environment.
+The results are presented in <a href="#performance_model_based">Table 1</a> and <a href="#curve_model_based">Figure 1</a>.

 ### Performance Table